nixzhu/MonkeyKing/README.md

 1. In your Project Target's `Info.plist`, set `URL Type`, `LSApplicationQueriesSchemes` as follow:

     <img src="https://raw.githubusercontent.com/nixzhu/MonkeyKing/master/images/infoList.png" width="600">

+    You should also add `weixinULAPI` once you enabled Universal Link of your WeChat App.

 2. Register account: // it's not necessary to do it here, but for the sake of convenience

     ```swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+        MonkeyKing.regsiterAccount(
+            .weChat(
+                appID: "xxx",

-        MonkeyKing.registerAccount(.weChat(appID: "xxx", appKey: "yyy", miniAppID: nil))
+                appKey: "yyy",
+                miniAppID: nil,
+                universalLink: nil // FIXME: You have to adopt Universal Link otherwise your app name becomes "Unauthorized App"(未验证应用)...
+            )
+        )
         return true
     }
     ```

-3. If you need to handle call back, add following code:
+3. Append the following code to handle callbacks:

     ```swift
+    // AppDelegate.swift

     func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
     //func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool { // only for iOS 8

-        if MonkeyKing.handleOpenURL(url) {
-            return true
+        return MonkeyKing.handleOpenURL(url)
     }

-        return false
+    ```

+    Remember to handle userActivities if you are using `UIScene` in your project:
+    ```swift
+    // SceneDelegate.swift

+    func scene(_ scene: UIScene, continue userActivity: NSUserActivity) {
+        MonkeyKing.handleOpenUserActivity(userActivity)
     }
     ```

-    to your AppDelegate.

 4. Prepare your message and ask MonkeyKing to deliver it: